jabackf/Blubber2/README.md

 -Maybe throw aim with the mouse?

--Stuff to add: Item spawner pipe, push buttons, drop platforms, dissappearing platforms, enemies, water, dialog system, inventory system, items with actions
+-Stuff to add: drop platforms, dissappearing platforms, enemies, water, inventory system, items with actions

 Dialog
--Character emotions or actions while talking -Character change facing direction to point to the one talking -Add pause and resume feature for auto dialog (for if character interupts)
+-Character change facing direction to point to the one talking -Add pause and resume feature for auto dialog (for if character interupts)